 (Department of Sociology) under the supervision of Professor Robert Tavernor.
 His research was supported by an Arts & Humanities Research Council (AHRC) Doctoral Award as well as two LSE Research Studentships (for the Ph.D.) and a Fulbright Scholarship (for the M.Arch.).

 Working as an architect in the UK, Switzerland and Germany he has also got significant experience in architectural practice.
+Juergen is the director of reinforce, offering services in the fields of participation, mediation and negotiation.

 Juergen is also a musician and a composer of minimalist music.